Stephen Jerzak: 2008–09: EP Releases, Nationwide Touring

-2010: record label signing, touring
+2010: Record Label Signing, High Profile Touring

-At age 17, Jerzak signed to Universal/Republic Records in January 2010.
-Afterwards, he moved to Los Angeles, California to start writing his first full length album.
-He began working with the producers DJ Swivel, Mark Maxwell, Matt Squire and John Fields.
-After the first three months in LA, and with some tracks recorded, he performed at SXSW in March 2010, and continued on "The Class of 2010 Tour" with Stereo Skyline and The Downtown Fiction, which took him from Texas to New York.
-On May 1, 2010 Jerzak played The Bamboozle music festival in New Jersey just before moving back out to LA to continue writing and tracking songs for his debut album release on a major record label.
-While finishing up his record, Jerzak was notified that he was slated for a direct support spot on "The Up in the Air Tour" with Mike Posner, a national recording artist, that would begin in September 2010.
+At age 17, and after several major record label offers considered, Stephen signed to Universal/Republic Records in January 2010.
+Afterwards, he immediately moved to Los Angeles, CA to start writing his first full length Album.
+He began working with high-profile producers such as DJ Swivel, Mark Maxwell, Matt Squire and John Fields.
+After the first three months in LA, and with some tracks recorded, he hit the road again to play SXSW in March 2010 and also, continued on "The Class of 2010 Tour" with Stereo Skyline and The Downtown Fiction which took him from Texas all the way to New York.
+On May 1, 2010 Stephen played The Bamboozle music festival in New Jersey just before moving back out to LA to continue writing and tracking songs for his highly anticipated debut album release on a major record label.
+While finishing up his record, Stephen was notified that he was slated for a direct support spot on "The Up in the Air Tour" with Mike Posner, a national recording artist, that would begin in September 2010.
 Other performing acts on the high-profile tour included Far East Movement, 2AM Club, and Bad Rabbits.
-This was followed by another tour in late 2010 called " The Suddenly Yours Tour" with Allstar Weekend, a band that gained popularity from the Disney Channel television network.
-He began a tour in August 2010 called "Hot Over Summer".
-Jerzak's lead off single from his debut album, featuring Leighton Meester "She Said was released on July 13, 2010.
-This preceded the upcoming release of "Miles and Miles" in 2011.
-Due to Jerzak's heavy touring schedule and facing the reality that "Miles and Miles" would not be released in 2010, Universal Republic and he agreed to release a full-length album from his current catalog on November 9, 2010 titled "My Uke Has A Crush on You", an album which featured mainly ukulele-based songs.
+This would be followed by another tour in late 2010 called " The Suddenly Yours Tour" with Allstar Weekend, a band who gained its popularity from the Disney Channel television network.
+While anticipating these upcoming tours and also, a tour he would begin in August 2010 called "Hot Over Summer".
+Stephen's lead off single from his debut album, featuring Leighton Meester "She Said was released on July 13, 2010.
+This high energy, club-friendly song would ultimately define Stephen's new musical direction with the upcoming release of "Miles and Miles" in 2011.
+Due to Stephen's heavy touring schedule and facing the reality that "Miles and Miles" would not be released in 2010, Universal Republic and Stephen agreed to release a full-length album from his current catalog on November 9, 2010 titled "My Uke Has A Crush on You", an album which featured mainly ukulele-based songs.

-2011: Miles and Miles album release, warped tour
+2011: Miles and Miles Album Release, Warped Tour

-Fresh off tour in January 2011, Jerzak began planning "The Peace Out Tour" starting in March with a final performance in Mission, Texas where he performed at the Never Say Never Festival and then again in Houston, Texas at SXSW Festival.
-Coming off the road in April 2011, Jerzak was confirmed to perform on the Skull Candy Stage on the entire 44 city 2011 Vans Warped Tour, which began on June 24.
-Ten days prior, on June 14, 2011, Jerzak's album, "Miles and Miles" was released.
+Fresh off tour in January 2011, Stephen began planning "The Peace Out Tour" starting in March that would ultimately take him into Mission, Texas where he performed at the Never Say Never Festival and then again in Houston, TX at SXSW Festival.
+Coming off the road in April 2011, Stephen was confirmed to perform on the Skull Candy Stage on the entire 44 city 2011 Vans Warped Tour which was set to kick off on June 24.
+Ten days prior, on June 14, 2011, Jerzak's album, "Miles and Miles" was released unveiling his new full-fledged pop sound and new musical direction.